 Photo: Chris Lininger

-After the summit, head back down the way you came and look out for a small path on your left that immediately starts descending down into the valley.
-I highly recommend using Maps.me for this hike – otherwise, some parts (like this initial left turn) will be difficult to find as there are almost no signs.
+Head back down the way you came and look out for a small path on your left that immediately starts descending into the valley.
+I highly recommend using Maps.me for this hike – otherwise, some parts will be difficult to find, and there are almost no signs.

 Photo: Chris Lininger